trywopee-DEV/trywopee-DEV.github.io/README.md

 3. 📊 Check the results
    - Focus on tests with status `Unresolved` - found differences
 4. ✅ Calibrate the baselines
-   - 👍 `APPROVE` screenshots with correct new look of Demo App v2 (setup new baseline)
+   - 👍 `APPROVE` screenshots with **correct** new look of Demo App v2 (setup new baseline)
-   - 👎 `REJECT` screenshots with visually detected defects (keep original baseline)
+   - 👎 `REJECT` screenshots with visually detected **defects** (keep original baseline)

 Your project is: *adjusted* with the current app version (demo-app-v2).
+You can verify by `START TESTING`.

 ## 4. Fine tuning

 1. ⚙️ Deploy `demo-app-v3` using [form above](https://try.wopee.io)
 2. 👉 `START TESTING`
 3. 📊 Check the results
-4. ➕ Set ingore areas over the always-changing elements
+4. ➕ Set ingore areas on screenshots with dynamic content.
+   - Check if those screenshots are having `OK` status now.

-Your project is: *stabilisted* with the dynamic parts of the current app version (demo-app-v3).
+Your project is: *stabilised* with the dynamic parts of the current app version (demo-app-v3).
+You can verify by `START TESTING`.